ann-leonard/TriviaGame/README.md

 # TriviaGame

-###this is my trivia game it is based on the show rick and morty. you should be able to play the game on the github pages link provided
+###this is my trivia game.
+It is based on "The Office". you should be able to play the game on the github pages link provided